lupinglade/siriproxy-haikuhelper/README.md

 Note: this plugin will match the best available description for an object, ie. it will first try to use a "description" as set in HaikuHelper (via Window -> Object Editor), if not available it will try to use the name set on the controller.

-Note 2: security code validation is not yet working.

-Note 3: the vocabulary will be expanding and changing as the project matures.
+Note 2: the vocabulary will be expanding and changing as the project matures.

 ## Links